-Ego is the easiest thing to stroke and you do that by sincerely being interested in other people.
-Understand that people aren't really interested in you.
+Ego is the easiest thing to stroke, and you do that by sincerely being interested in other people.
+Understand that people aren't interested in you.
 They're just waiting for the opportunity to talk about themselves.
-I say give them the floor!
+I say, give them the floor!
 Let them talk as much as they like.
-They'll walk away really liking you and, even better, they'll remember you.
+They'll walk away really loving you and, even better, they'll remember you.

 6. Listen to your inner voice

 Trusting your gut feeling is something you should do when running a business.
 Of course, those gut feelings will only get stronger with time and experience.
 Because if something doesn't feel right, it's because it isn't.
 Listen to your inner voice and tread carefully.

 7. Understand that no one pays you enough to treat you badly

 One of the worst things about freelancing is that you'll sometimes come across nightmare clients who make your life a misery.
 Remember this nugget of wisdom – no one pays you enough to mistreat you!
 So if someone is driving you crazy, plot your escape.
 Just make sure you don't burn any bridges by walking away gracefully.